Pixelpip/Portfolio/source/_posts/pihole.md

-I wanted to try out pihole just for the fun of it , but recently I realised I'm scrolling too much of twitter and youtube so i wanted to try out a network level website blocker.
+SO since a very long time I  wanted to try out pihole just for the fun of it but never took action to actually try it, but recently I realised I'm scrolling too much of twitter and youtube so i wanted to try out a network level site blocker.
 I assumed it would be a fairly straight-forward thing to do as DietPi makes it easy to install pihole anyway.
 But later I realised that it a tad bit difficult to do it because nearly all the tutorials I browsed through all gave a walkthrough on how to set it up at the router so that all your devices connected to the Wifi network would use the Pi zero as their downstream DNS .
-The thing I wanted though was how to use the Pi just as a DNS for the devices I use at home and not all other devices , for which there were no tutorials which I came across so this is my attempt at making one.
+The thing I wanted though was how to use the Pi just as a DNS for the devices I use at home and not all other devices, for which there were no tutorials which I came across so this is my attempt at making one.
+Though there is the solution to just use a public DNS like 8.8.8.8 on other devices but thats too much of a hassle.

 ## Part 1: Installing Pi-hole on the Raspberry Pi Zero 2W

-I'm using DietPi, a lightweight and optimized OS for SBCs like the Raspberry Pi, which makes the Pi-hole installation a breeze via its included software manager.
+I'm using DietPi, a lightweight and optimized Linux distro for SBCs like the Raspberry Pi, which makes the Pi-hole installation a breeze via its included software manager.

 ### Step 1: Initial Setup and Software Selection